-Dan Pyne’s practice is principally an exploration of surfaces.
-They are experiments in process that teeter between structure, control and self creating organic objects.
-His works often inhabit a space between sculpture, installation and painting, shaped as much for their haptic qualities as the visual.
+Having trained as a scientific and medical illustrator, it is unsurprising that geological, biological and chemical processes still feed and inform Dan’s work.
+His practice is principally an exploration of surface and experiments in process that teeter between structure, control and self-creating organic objects.
+The works often inhabit a space between sculpture, installation and painting, created as much for their haptic qualities as the visual.

 Image © Steve Tanner